zgoad1/PugG/README.md

 ***B***

 - The timer runs down and can restart you in the Level Complete screen
+- The time remaining displayed on the Level Complete screen is not always correct (just saw 7:29)
 - Pressing Jump while phasing through a platform from below will result in a huge jump

 ***C***

 - Level complete screen flashes at the end of its entry animation
+- Meatloaf's run animation plays when you're running into a wall

 *About bug ranks*
 - *A rank: Causes the game to become completely unplayable*